 What are the reasons that large groups of people have found themselves moving from place to place?
 What effects does this movement have?
 And most importantly, how can such a fluid and nebulous concept be presented in a classroom in an easy-to-follow manner with clear lesson objectives and outcomes?
 Regional case studies were chosen to address these, and other, essential questions.
 Where possible, we have used primary source documents to present the information in each case study.
 There's even a PowerPoint presentation to help you get started!
 The new, revised edition incorporates suggestions from educators based on classroom use, assessment tools, and incorporates the revised TEKS for social studies.

 Inspired by the 2007 Hemispheres Summer Institute of the same name, Restoring Women to World Studies explores the situation of women—historical and contemporary—in Latin America, the Middle East, Russia, East Europe and Eurasia, and South Asia.
 Use primary source documents to discuss the contributions of notable women of historical and artistic spaces, examine concepts of gender roles and gender spaces, the issues that are driving women's movements today.

-Inspired by the 2003 Hemispheres Summer Institute for teachers, which explored cultural contact by looking at the food we eat, Explorers, Traders, and Immigrants examines eight global commodities from their points of origin and the social, cultural, political, and economic changes they wrought along their way.
+Inspired by the 2003 Hemispheres Summer Institute for teachers, which explored cultural contact by looking at the food we eat, Explorers, Traders, and Merchants examines eight global commodities from their points of origin and the social, cultural, political, and economic changes they wrought along their way.
 Each case study covers the initial discovery of and/or access to a commodity, its progress from local good to international trade, the ramifications of large-scale production, and the drama of its boom-and-bust cycles through the years.

 - People and Place: Curriculum Resources on Human-Environmental Interactions (2006)